subhh/libconnect/README.md

 Visit our git repository: https://github.com/subhh/libconnect

-## 6.0.3
+## 6.1.0
-    - Class decideIncludeCSS removed --> used deprecated funktions.
-    - Typoscript: ezbNoCSS and dbisNoCSS settings removed
     - DBIS:
-        - new in DBIS: Changed Text and date for better reading
+        - list, new in DBIS: decide to show short or full licence information
+        - fixed double access information in lists

 Tested with
     - TYPO3 7.6.32